Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/kafka-cluster-sasl-protocol.md

-# Connect to Apache Kafka® cluster using SASL protocol
+# Connect to Apache Kafka® cluster using SASL_SSL protocol

-This section provides information on connecting Klaw to an Apache Kafka cluster using SSL protocol.
+This section explains how to connect Klaw to an Apache Kafka cluster using the SASL_SSL protocol.

 ## Prerequisite

-- Set up the connection between the Klaw APIs (Klaw Core API and Klaw Cluster API), see `klaw-core-with-clusterapi`.
+- Ensure that the Klaw Core API and Klaw Cluster API are connected.
+See `klaw-core-with-clusterapi`.
-  This involves configuring the `klaw.clusterapi.url` setting in the Klaw UI and testing the connectivity to ensure the two APIs can communicate.
+- Set the `klaw.clusterapi.url` in the Klaw UI and verify that the APIs can communicate.

-## Configure and connect using SASL protocol
+## Configure and connect using SASL_SSL protocol

-Follow the steps below to configure and connect to an Apache Kafka cluster in Klaw using SASL_SSL protocol:
+ollow these steps to configure and connect Klaw to an Apache Kafka cluster using SASL_SSL:

-1. In the Klaw web interface, navigate to **Environments**, and click **Clusters**.
+1. In the Klaw web interface, go to **Environments**, and click **Clusters**.
 2. On the **Clusters** page, click **Add Cluster**.
 3. On the **Add Kafka cluster** page, enter the following details: